davisethan/triangle-peg-solitaire/README.md

 # Triangle Solo Noble

 ### Desription
-Play the game, and view rules, history, and solutions of Triangle Solo Noble in this interactive webapp
+Play the board game, and view rules, history, and solutions of Triangle Solo Noble in this interactive webapp

 ### Hosting
 In order to host this website, see the instructions below